StanfordVL/pair-website/people/index.md

             </a>
             <h3><a href="https://www.linkedin.com/in/bingbinliu/" target="_blank">Bingbin Liu</a></h3>
             <p class="person-title">Graduate Student, Computer Science</p>
-            <p class="person-bio">Bingbin is a member of PAC, where her research interests lie in video understanding, action recognition, and compositional reasoning.</p>
+            <p class="person-bio">Bingbin is a member of PAIR, where her research interests lie in video understanding, action recognition, and compositional reasoning.</p>
         </div>

     </div>